Back

 Research Data Management and Open Access (RDMOA) Policy

-In pursuit of its mandate to provide research-based policy solutions to sustainably reduce poverty and end hunger and malnutrition in developing countries, staff at the International Food Policy Research Institute (IFPRI) generate a wide range of publications, datasets, and other research-based information resources.
-IFPRI views the products of its research as international public goods and is committed to enabling their widespread distribution and use by providing unrestricted public access.
+In pursuit of its mandate to provide research-based policy solutions to sustainably reduce poverty and end hunger and malnutrition in developing countries, the International Food Policy Research Institute (IFPRI) produces a wide range of publications, datasets, and other research-based information resources.
+IFPRI considers the outputs of its research to be international public goods and is committed to facilitating their widespread distribution and use by providing unrestricted public access.

-Increasing access to the data produced by IFPRI enhances IFPRI’s ability to carry out its mandate.
-But increased access also requires that IFPRI safeguard the privacy of participants in, and subjects of, its research.
-This means ensuring the protection of confidential and sensitive personal data collected and used in research, while providing users with access to research and data in appropriate formats and in a timely manner.
+Expanding access to the data produced by IFPRI enhances the Institute’s ability to fulfill its mandate.
+However, increased access must be balanced with the responsibility to protect the privacy of individuals who participate in, or are subjects of, IFPRI’s research.
+This requires safeguarding confidential and sensitive personal data collected and used in research, while ensuring that users can access research findings and data in appropriate formats and in a timely manner.

-Procedures, systems, processes, and guidelines that accompany this Policy may be occasionally revised or updated to reflect changes in recommended practices, changes in the Institute, or for ther reasons, as deemed necessary by the Institute.
+The procedures, systems, processes, and guidelines that accompany this Policy may be revised or updated periodically to reflect changes in best practices, institutional needs, or other considerations, as deemed necessary by the Institute.

 For the complete policy, click here.